 Have students bring in newspaper articles and in groups, identify each statement in an editorial paragraph as being a positive or normative statement.
-Discuss the differences among news stories, editorials, and blogs and the analogy to economists as scientists and as policy advisers.
+Discuss the difference between straight news stories and editorials and the analogy to economists as scientists and as policy advisers.

 - 6. Much of economics is positive; it tries to explain how the economy works.
 But those who use economics often have goals that are normative.
-They want to understand how to improve the economy. - B. Economists in Washington - 1.
-Economists are aware that trade-offs are involved in most policy decisions. - 2.
+They want to understand how to improve the economy. - 7.
+In the News: Superbowl Economics - a.
+Economists often offer advice to policymakers (including football coaches). - b.
+This is an article from The New York Times that describes how Bill Belichick, the coach of the New England Patriots, uses economic analysis to enhance his team's performance. - B. Economists in Washington - 1.
+Economists are aware that tradeoffs are involved in most policy decisions. - 2.
 The president receives advice from the Council of Economic Advisers (created in 1946). - 3.
-Economists are also employed by administrative departments within the various federal agencies such as the Office of Management and Budget, the Department of Treasury, the Department of Labor, the Congressional Budget Office, and the Federal Reserve. - 4.
-The research and writings of economists can also indirectly affect public policy. - C. Why Economists' Advice Is Not Always Followed - 1.
-The process by which economic policy is made differs from the idealized policy process assumed in textbooks. - 2.
-Economists offer crucial input into the policy process, but their advice is only part of the advice received by policymakers.
+Economists are also employed by administrative departments within the various federal agencies such as the Department of Treasury, the Department of Labor, the Congressional Budget Office, and the Federal Reserve.
+Table 1 lists the World Wide Web addresses of these agencies.